• Skip to primary navigation

 Instructions

 1. Prepare the asparagus.
 Wash the asparagus and peel each stalk with a vegetable peeler from the bottom to the top, leaving the tips untouched and unpeeled.
 Wrap the bundle of asparagus with butcher's twine to secure them and allow them to stand upright.
-Place two chopsticks or skewers strategically in between the tied asparagus to create an "X" shape that will rest on the sides of the pot and help keep the bundle from falling over during cooking time.*see photos below
+Place two chopsticks or skewers strategically in between the tied asparagus to create an "X" shape that will rest on the sides of the pot and help keep the bundle from falling over during cooking time.*See photos in the main post.

-3. Prepare the prosciutto.
-While the asparagus is cooking, heat a cast-iron or other heavy-bottomed skillet to medium-high heat and add the olive oil and prosciutto cotto and cook 4-5 minutes until it starts to brown.
-Add the cooked asparagus in a single layer to the hot pan and do not move them again for a few minutes until the spears begin to brown on the first side.
+3. Cook the prosciutto cotto (ham).
+While the asparagus is cooking, heat a cast-iron or other heavy-bottomed skillet to medium-high heat and add the olive oil and prosciutto cotto and cook 4 minutes until it starts to brown.
+Remove the ham from the skillet to a plate.
+Add the cooked asparagus in a single layer to the hot pan and do not move them again for 2-3 minutes until the spears begin to brown on the first side.
 Sprinkle with salt and pepper and turn them over to brown on the other side.
-Once both sides are nicely browned, remove them from the heat, sprinkle with grated cheese, and serve immediately.
+Once both sides are nicely browned, remove them from the heat, sprinkle with the ham and grated cheese, and serve immediately.
 Enjoy!

 Notes